-- Restricted stock grants with performance-based vesting acceleration features to all of the named executive officers.
+- · Restricted stock grants with performance-based vesting acceleration features to all of the named executive officers.
 If Certegy's compound earnings per share growth meets or exceed 10% per year at the third anniversary of the grant date, the restricted stock will vest; otherwise, it does not vest until the fifth anniversary. - · Stock option grants to all of the named executive officers, vesting in four installments beginning on the grant date.

 The stock option and restricted stock grants made to Certegy's key executives were designed to create a direct link between shareholder and executive interests by focusing executive attention on increasing shareholder value.
 In each case, the size of the awards made to individual officers was based on an evaluation of several factors, including the officer's level of responsibility and the company's overall compensation objectives.
-The Committee selected a target of 10% compounded earnings per share growth to accelerate vesting of the restricted stock grant because that objective, if achieved, would improve

-Certegy's growth standing when compared to its eight-company survey group.
 The amount and nature of prior equity incentive awards are generally considered in determining new Stock Incentive Plan awards for executive officers.